For the 2022-2023 school year, reservations will begin on August 15th at 12 am. Trips will begin on September 12th.

-By educating Utah’s youth we are just one step closer to providing appreciation and respect for the natural world.
+By educating Utah’s youth we creating future champions for wildlife!
 Please continue reading below for step by step instructions on how to make a field trip reservation for your school.

 Utah’s Hogle Zoo does not offer June, July or August Free Field Trips.
 Please see the Reservation Page for available dates.

 Reservations are made on a first come first serve basis.